-Bernard Coleman is the global head of Diversity and Inclusion at Uber Technologies, Inc. In this role, Bernard drives the diversity and inclusion programs and his efforts span the boundaries of Uber working in close collaboration with people-program areas like human resources, talent recruitment, analytics, marketing, communications, and branding in an effort to enhance diversity throughout Uber.
+Previously, he was the global head of Inclusive Engagement at Uber Technologies, Inc. In this role, he drove the diversity and inclusion programs and his efforts spanned the boundaries of Uber working in close collaboration with people program areas like human resources, talent recruitment, analytics, marketing, communications, and branding in an effort to enhance diversity throughout Uber.

-Prior to joining Uber, Bernard led the diversity and human resources initiatives at the Hillary Clinton for America campaign as chief diversity and human resources officer—the first ever in U.S. history for any presidential campaign for either political party.
-Bernard helped to develop the campaign’s institutional planning in support of the mission and goals as well as assessing the strategic diversity indicators and standards that ensured responsibility and accountability for achieving diversity, multiculturalism and cultural competence within the diversity and inclusion matrix.
+Prior to joining Uber, Bernard led the diversity and human resources initiatives at the Hillary Clinton for America campaign as the first-ever, in United States history, chief Diversity and Human Resources officer for any presidential campaign for either political party.
+Bernard helped to develop the campaign’s institutional planning in support of the mission and goals as well as assessed the strategic diversity indicators and standards that ensure responsibility and accountability for achieving diversity, multiculturalism, and cultural competence within the diversity and inclusion matrix.

 Bernard previously served at the Democratic National Committee for six years as the deputy chief Diversity officer and the director of Human Resources, helping modernize the DNC’s human capital operations—moving from transactional to tactical.
 As part of the modernization, he helped to promote greater pay equity, diversification of staff, the creation of safer spaces, and greater cross-cultural competence across the organization culminating in fuller partner relationships and enhanced multiculturalism.